circleci/lunch-n-learn/README.md

 **CircleCI** - Our mission is to empower technology-driven organizations to do their best work.
 We want to make engineering teams more productive through intelligent automation.

-## Advantages of Continuous integration
+## Advantages of Continuous Integration

-Continuous integration allows organizations to:
+Continuous Integration allows organizations to:
 * Improve team productivity and efficiency
 * Accelerate time to market
 * Build the right product